Hydraxon91/WorkbooksCombined/Workbooks.md

 ### What is the difference between `synchronous` and `asynchronous` execution?
 -> Answer: <br>
 `Synchronous`: Synchronous execution refers to a mode of operation where tasks are performed sequentially and in order.
   In this approach, a task must wait for the completion of the previous task before it can begin.
   The execution flow is blocked until the current task finishes, and then the next task starts.
   Synchronous execution ensures that tasks are carried out in a predictable and orderly manner.

 `Asynchronous`: Asynchronous execution allows tasks to run independently and concurrently.
    In this mode, a task can start execution without waiting for the completion of the previous task.
    The execution flow is not blocked, and tasks can run in parallel or overlap.
    Asynchronous execution is commonly used in scenarios where tasks can take variable time to complete, or when tasks can run concurrently without dependencies.

+<div style="page-break-after: always; break-after: page;"></div>

 ### What is `npm`?
 Why is it useful?
 -> Answer: `npm` is a powerful package manager for JavaScript projects, offering efficient package and dependency management, version control, and access to a wide range of community-driven packages.